rust-lang/rust/src/doc/trpl/error-handling.md

 Earlier, we promised that we could get rid of the `map_err` calls.
 Indeed, all we have to do is pick a type that `From` works with.
-As we saw in the previous section, `From` has an impl that let's it convert any error type into a `Box<Error>`:
+As we saw in the previous section, `From` has an impl that lets it convert any error type into a `Box<Error>`:

 ```rust